SysKitTeam/docs-spdockit/requirements/sharepoint-on-premises-user-permissions-requirements.md

 #### Creating a new database

-To be able to create a new SPDocKit dedicated database, the user account running the installation and configuration wizard (i.e. install account) should be granted both the __dbcreator__ and __securityadmin__ roles on the preferred SQL server.
+To be able to create a new SPDocKit dedicated database, the user account running the installation and configuration wizard (i.e. install account) should be granted both the __dbcreator__ and __securityadmin__ roles on the preferred SQL Server.
 This allows the account to create a new database and to assign proper privileges after creation.
 The install account will be automatically given __db_owner__ privileges on the newly created database, if possible.
 Otherwise, it is advised that the account is given that privilege manually, as it is needed for upgrading the database.

 #### Privileges required to run the application